shamalja/filestack-snippets/content/blogs/avatar-creator/README.md

 ## 💡 Usage

-Click the “Upload” button to select your image.
+Click the “Upload & Crop Image” button to select your image.
 After cropping, the circular avatar will appear below as a live preview.

 ## 📁 File Structure